 You can supply the sweets on a spotting tile for stability.
 As an alternative to using a paint brush, learners can add three drops of water to each sweet on the spotting tile and transfer the coloured liquid to the chromatography paper using melting point tubes.

-Whatman chromatography paper works best for this experiment but, if unavailable, large sheets of ordinary filter paper can be cut up instead.
+Whatman® chromatography paper works best for this experiment but, if unavailable, large sheets of ordinary filter paper can be cut up instead.

-If M&M’S® are unavailable, this experiment can be carried out with liquid food colourings or powdered food colourings dissolved in water (available from scientific suppliers only).
+If M&M’s® are unavailable, this experiment can be carried out with liquid food colourings or powdered food colourings dissolved in water (available from scientific suppliers only).
 Do not use gel food colouring.
 Chromatography of Smarties® is less successful as they use natural food colourings.

 Safety and hazards